-- Lacks empathy, is either unwilling or unable to consider others and their feelings.
+- Lacks empathy, is unwilling or unable to consider others and their feelings.

 - Shows arrogant, haughty behaviors or attitudes.

-The thing you may notice about a lot of these criteria are that most people have a few of them to a degree.
+What you may notice about many of these criteria is that most people have a few of them to a degree.

-However, before you go around diagnosing those people around you, it is important to consider the purpose of the DSM.
-The DSM is intended to be used by professional psychologists and clinicians, with most people being diagnosed because the issue is causing massive issues in their lives or the lives of those around them.
+However, before you go around diagnosing those people around you, it is essential to consider the purpose of the DSM.
+The DSM is intended to be used by professional psychologists and clinicians, with most people being diagnosed because it is causing massive problems in their lives or those around them.

-So before you start diagnosing Denise in accounting or your Aunt Carol, consider if it is really that you just find them unpleasant, annoying, and/or arrogant.
+So before you start diagnosing Denise in accounting or your Aunt Carol, consider if you really find them unpleasant, annoying, and arrogant.